helm/charts/stable/rocketchat/README.md

 --set mongodb.mongodbRootPassword=<password previously configured> \
 --set mongodb.mongodbPassword=<password previously configured> \
 --set backupDatabase=true \
---set restoreDatabase=true \
 --set <other values previously configured on installation> \ stable/rocketchat
 ```

-After upgrade, if you find any error, you can restore the rocketchat db using this pod with the backup volume mounted and run the following command from inside the pod:
+You will then need to create a pod mounting the backup volume to restore to the replicaset.
+It can be created with:

 ```
 apiVersion: v1
 kind: Pod
 metadata:
-  name: test-restore
+  name: mongo-restore
 spec:
   containers:
   - name: for-restore